-Travelling in Istria by bus is doable, but not the best way to travel.
+Traveling in Istria by bus is doable, but not the best way to travel.
 In fact, if you would like to visit hilltop towns, you can't even do it by bus.

-Majority of car rental companies in Pula have their offices at Pula airport, but many also have a branch office within one of the hotels on the Verudela peninsula.
+The majority of car rental companies in Pula have their offices at Pula airport, but many also have a branch office within one of the hotels on the Verudela peninsula.